Uff! Finally the post is here!

 Does it mean Thrive Themes rip you off?

-Being a Thrive member you get access to all the current themes, future themes and also the plugins by the Thrive team.
-The most important plugins here are Thrive Content builder, Thrive Leads, and Thrive Ultimatum.
+Being a Thrive member you get access to all the current themes, future themes, and also the plugins by the Thrive team.
+The most important plugins included in the Thrive Suite are Thrive Content builder, Thrive Leads, and Thrive Ultimatum.

 Who is the winner – Thrive or Genesis?